ibm-cloud-docs/resiliency/bcdr-services-that-help.md

 # Using {{site.data.keyword.cloud_notm}} services in your disaster recovery
 {: #KeyServicesTitle}

-{{site.data.keyword.cloud_notm}} has a number of services that help facilitate a disaster recovery provision.
-It's important that you understand the capabilities of the {{site.data.keyword.cloud_notm}} services highlighted below.
-This page should be treated as an overview - refer to each service's documentation set for more information.
+Several {{site.data.keyword.cloud_notm}} services help facilitate a disaster recovery (DR) plan.
+Review the following overview of the {{site.data.keyword.cloud_notm}} services DR capabilities.
+For more information, see each service's documentation.

 ## {{site.data.keyword.cos_full_notm}}
 {: #KeyServicesCOS}